HI increases IR, long-term. See Downregulation and upregulation: The Insulin Receptor and Insulin oscillation.

 If pancreatic beta cells had a zero threshold and infinite gain like an idealised op amp, BG would be zero and have zero variation with varying Glucose input.
 Pancreatic beta cells actually have a positive threshold and low gain, so BG is positive and has significant variation with varying Glucose input.

 If ISec becomes zero (as in type 1 diabetes), there is zero negative feedback and BG goes up a lot.
 The same thing happens to the voltage on the idealised op amp's - terminal if its power supplies are 0V instead of infinite.

 If ISec becomes insufficient (as in type 2 diabetes), there is insufficient negative feedback and BG goes up a bit.
 The same thing happens to the voltage on the idealised op amp's - terminal if its power supplies are 5V.

 Having established that ISec is proportional to overall IR, what would happen if overall IR was proportional to ISec?
 If ISec doubled, overall IR would double, which would double ISec, which would double overall IR, ad infinitum.
-ISec would increase to maximum.
+ISec would increase to maximum instantly.
 THIS DOESN'T HAPPEN.
 Therefore, IR doesn't increase in proportion to ISec, short term.

-Long-term, increased ISec increases IR somewhat for a variety of reasons, one of them being that increased ISec increases the rate at which cells fill with glycogen.
-Once full of glycogen, cells must down-regulate their import by down-regulating Glu-T4 and Glu-T2 (fat and liver cells also up-regulate their export of stuff) or rupture.
+Long-term, increased ISec increases IR for a variety of reasons, one of them being that increased ISec increases the rate at which cells fill with glycogen.
+Once full of glycogen, cells must down-regulate their intake by down-regulating Glu-T4 and Glu-T2 (fat and liver cells also up-regulate their output of stuff) or burst.